async-rs/async-std/docs/src/tutorial/receiving_messages.md

 1. We use `task::spawn` function to spawn an independent task for working with each client.
    That is, after accepting the client the `server` loop immediately starts waiting for the next one.
-   This is the core benefit of event-driven architecture: we serve many number of clients concurrently, without spending many hardware threads.
+   This is the core benefit of event-driven architecture: we serve many clients concurrently, without spending many hardware threads.

 2. Luckily, the "split byte stream into lines" functionality is already implemented.
    `.lines()` call returns a stream of `String`'s.